-My goal is to help keep you safe and enable you to make smart weather decisions when on the road or at a campsite.
-I provide credible, relevant and timely weather information, much of which is based on the National Weather Service’s official forecasts.
-On a case by case basis, I provide RV routing and consulting services to avoid or minimize exposure to hazardous weather
+Our goal is to help keep you safe and enable you to make smart weather decisions when on the road or at a campsite.
+We provide credible, relevant and timely weather information, much of which is based on the National Weather Service’s official forecasts.
+We provide RV routing and consulting services to avoid or minimize exposure to hazardous weather

 Armed with the right weather knowledge, you will face the challenges of the road with more confidence, enjoy greater peace of mind, and have a better experience on your RV journey.